Taking the Road Less Traveled on Route 66

 Enjoy cruising on the mainland US?
 If so, why not travel on Route 66?
 Until the 1960s, Route 66 was the main thoroughfare from Chicago to Los Angeles.
 Because of this people nicknamed it the “Mother Road.”

 Route 66 once went through the states of Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona and California.
-But the completion of Interstate 40 changed all of that and once thriving areas on Route 66 became ghost towns virtually overnight.
+But the completion of Interstate 40 changed all of that.
+And once thriving areas on Route 66 became ghost towns virtually overnight.
 Examples of such towns include Amboy, California; Ash Fork, Arizona; Gallup, New Mexico and many others.

 Popular culture has also help to promote interest in Route 66 for some time now.
-The TV series Route 66 and the classic song “Get Your Kicks on Route 66” certainly helped to popularize America’s Mother Road since the 60s.
-The photo above commemorates the song by The Eagles, “Standing on the Corner” where supposedly one member of the group was “standing on the corner in Winslow, Arizona,” a town which used to be a main stop along the Santa Fe railroad line along Route 66.
+The TV series Route 66 and the classic song “Get Your Kicks on Route 66” helped to popularize America’s Mother Road during the 60s.
+The photo above commemorates the song by The Eagles, “Standing on the Corner.”
+Here supposedly one member of the famous band was “standing on the corner in Winslow, Arizona.”
+Winslow was once a main stop along the Santa Fe railroad line along Route 66.
 More recently, movies like the popular Disney animated movie “Cars,” which depicted the trials of a fictionalized town, Radiator Springs, on Route 66, have added to the area’s folklore.

 And of course, Panda Travel ®, one of Hawaii’s Best travel agencies as recognized by the Honolulu Star Advertiser, can take you to the Mother Road, Route 66.
 We suggest we take you to Las Vegas or Los Angeles in a nicely priced vacation package as a good starting point.